 (b) in the case of a committee meeting, within 5 business days after the meeting.

-14. Public inspection of certain documents relating to council or committee meetings — s.
-5.25(1)(j)
+14. Notice papers, agenda etc., public inspection of (Act s.
+5.25(1)(j))

 (1) A local government is to ensure that notice papers and agenda relating to any council or committee meeting and reports and other documents which —